hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

     the data elements defined in BPI-2200 can be transferred using HPXML via the methodology outlined in BPI-2100.

-BPI is developing additional data collection standards, each of which specify a set of data elements to be collected at specific points during the implementation of an energy efficiency program (e.g. the audit, test out, QA, etc.).
+BPI is developing additional data collection standards, each of which specifies a set of data elements to be collected at specific points during the implementation of an energy efficiency program (e.g. the audit, test out, QA, etc.).
 While HPXML is capable of transferring a wide variety of data elements,